Heegaard Floer homology and the word metric on the Torelli group: Introduction

 \subsection{Acknowledgments}

 MK was partially supported by NSF Award No. DMS-2103142.
 TL was partially supported by NSF grant DMS-1745583.
 TL benefited greatly from being in residence at SL Math during Fall 2022 (NSF grant DMS-1440140) where some of this work took place.
 This material is based upon work supported by the National Science Foundation under Grant No. DMS-1928930, while MK and TL were in residence at SL Math in Berkeley, California, during the Summer Research in Mathematics program in 2023.
 The authors would like to thank Ian Agol, Tara Brendle, Benson Farb, Jennifer Hom, Brendan Owens, and Sam Taylor for many fruitful discussions and \.{I}nan\c{c} Baykur for comments on an earlier draft.
 Special thanks to Andrew Putman for many conversations about this work and for introducing the second author to the Torelli group in a wonderful special topics class some years ago.
+Finally, thank you to the reviewer for their thoughtful comments.